secpanel/rogue-ips-api-csf/README.md

 <ol>
 	<li>
 		Download the scripts.
-These are also available at https://apis.secpanel.com/csf/downloads/csf-0.1.1.tar a wget can be done as:
+These are also available at https://apis.secpanel.com/csf/downloads/csf-0.1.1.tar
+<br>		A wget can be done as:

 		<pre>
 			wget https://apis.secpanel.com/csf/downloads/csf-0.1.1.tar
 		</pre>
         </li>
 	<li>
-		Make run.py an executable by giving it executable permission can also be done as:
+		Make run.py an executable by a simple chmod:
 		<pre>
 			chmod +x run.py
 		</pre>